 That kicked off the soul-searching in Helsinki; Russia’s Ukraine invasion delivered the shock.
 In Finland, support for NATO typically hovered in the 20 or so percent range.
 In January 2022, less than 30 percent of the Finnish public was in favor of NATO membership.
 After Russia’s invasion, it rose 53 percent, to an incredible 76 percent in May.

-In Sweden, experts said, the calculus is a bit more complicated.
-Support for joining NATO has jumped by double digits since January to about 57 percent, according to April polls.
-But the backing does not yet appear to be as dramatic as in Finland.
+In Sweden, experts said, the calculus was a bit more complicated.
+Support for joining NATO jumped by double digits since January to about 57 percent, according to April polls.
+But the backing was not as dramatic as in Finland.
 Sweden holds tightly to a perception of itself as a neutral country, an identity it has preserved throughout major conflicts in Europe, including two World Wars and the Cold War.
 “The decision not to join NATO for Sweden, more so than Finland, was rooted in the neutral, nonaligned identity,” Elgin said.

 The Social Democrats, who run Sweden’s minority government, have traditionally been opposed to NATO membership; it’s a position they reiterated in November.
-In March, Prime Minister Andersson rejected the opposition’s calls to join NATO, saying it would destabilize Europe even more.
-She only proposed reviewing the security situation last month, leading up to Sunday’s about-face.
-The Green and Left parties are still opposed.
-Sweden’s right-leaning opposition parties have tended to be more supportive of NATO membership, and are backing a current bid.
-Adding to the tension are national elections in September.
+In March, Prime Minister Magdalena Andersson rejected the opposition’s calls to join NATO, saying it would destabilize Europe even more.
+She only proposed reviewing the security situation in April, leading up to an about-face a month later.
+The Green and Left parties were opposed.
+Sweden’s right-leaning opposition parties have tended to be more supportive of NATO membership, and are backing the current bid.
+Adding to the tensions were national elections in September.
 “The question about NATO membership has been deeply polarized between the parties,” Wieslander said, adding that has slowed the debate, even if Sweden ultimately ended up in the same place as Finland.

 Finland and Sweden’s strong bilateral partnership almost guarantees neither would make a move if they thought the other would balk.
 “I would stress that we are doing this together,“ said Erkki Tuomioja, a Social Democrat in the Finnish Parliament, who previously served as a foreign affairs minister.

-Tuomioja, meanwhile, said that he would support Finland’s NATO path, but he still is somewhat skeptical.
+Tuomioja, meanwhile, said in May that he would support Finland’s NATO path, but was still somewhat skeptical.
 He said he would have liked to consider other options, but in the public, and in parliament, NATO is seen as the strongest security guarantee.

 “Whether or not you think this is the best idea to join NATO,” he said, “it’s always better that Sweden and Finland do things together.”